morroware/JAP-Receiver-Controls/README.md

 ## Introduction

-The Castle API Endpoint Tester is a web-based application designed to interact with and control Just Add Power audio receivers.
+The japcontrols is a web-based application designed to interact with and control Just Add Power audio receivers.
 This tool provides a user-friendly interface for managing multiple audio receivers, allowing users to adjust volume levels and select audio channels for each device.
 The application communicates with the receivers using a RESTful API, making it easy to integrate with existing audio systems.

 This project is particularly useful for any venue where multiple audio zones need to be controlled from a central interface.
 It offers a simple yet powerful way to manage audio settings across multiple devices simultaneously.

 ## Features

-- **Multi-Device Management**: Control multiple Castle audio receivers from a single interface.
+- **Multi-Device Management**: Control multiple Just Add Power audio receivers from a single interface.
 - **Volume Control**: Adjust the volume of each receiver individually.
 - **Channel Selection**: Choose the active audio channel for each receiver.
 - **Real-Time Updates**: The interface reflects the current state of each receiver, including volume levels and active channels.